 Quirky, cool and charming, our GoCars have three wheels, two seats and run on fun, Soak up the sun and get a unique perspective, self-driving our two-seater cars with your loved one sat beside you.
-Make memories and turn heads journeying safely around Gozo, following our tour leader and storyteller.
+Make memories and turn heads journeying safely around Gozo, following our multilingual drivers.
 All passengers receive a short safety briefing before departing.
 Drivers must be aged over 21 years old and should present a valid driving licence.
 Passengers must be over 60 cm's in height.

 Add the Land and Sea transfers option to also discover the island of Comino, with its stunning picture-perfect Blue Lagoon.

 This tour starts at Mgarr Ferry Terminal in Gozo at 10:30 hrs and ends back at Mgarr Ferry Terminal at 16:30 hrs.

 Come as a tourist, leave as a local.

 If you are making your own way to the Gozo Channel Ferry terminal in Cirkewwa (Malta), you must board the ferry leaving Cirkewwa at 9:45 am.
 Be aware that the Departure Gate closes at 9:30am.
 For more information on how to reach Cirkewwa read our How to Get to Gozo Page.

 Land and Sea Transfers (Malta-Gozo-Malta) - Euro 17 per pax